gitter-badger/nano-ejs/README.md

 The same as ```<?=global.function()?>```, where 'global' can be redefined by EJS object option 'global_id'.

-That construction useful then you pass some of object to EJS function like...
+This construction useful then you pass a some object to EJS function like...
 ```js
 var Ejs = require('nano-ejs'),
     css_helpers = require('css-helpers'); // hypotetical module